 Depression Hotline

 If you feel that you are struggling with depression, you don’t have to struggle alone.
-You can call The National Mental Health Hotline at 866-903-3787 to speak to a professional about depression and get help with mental health resources.
+You can call the Mental Health Hotline at 866-903-3787 to get connected with depression support and mental health resources.

-Whether you’re in the middle of a crisis or just unsure what to do next, reaching out is a strong and important step.
+Whether you’re going through something overwhelming or just unsure what to do next, reaching out is a strong and important step.
 You deserve support, and help is available today.

 Trusted Depression Resources